StephenJD/Life-For-Liberia/static/en/01_Apprentice-Training/03_Discipleship Landmarks/Discipleship Landmarks_m.md

 Will you learn to pray by copying other people, or will you learn from Jesus how to pray?

-Will you go through each of these stories in your GG?
+If you want to learn more about prayer, go through the P-Path (Prayer).

-# D10 Sharing your story
+# D12 Sharing your story

-This is the tenth training in the D-Path: **D**iscipleship Landmarks.
+This story is in the D-Path: **D**iscipleship Landmarks.

 Motto: Love one another – Go and make disciples